Windsor Chairs: Frequently asked questions

 Some of your chairs look a bit delicate.
 Are they strong enough?

-Why buy hand made Chairs?
+Why hand made Chairs?

 Because they last longer, and are better looking.
 In years to come, if you look after them, your handmade chairs will become heirlooms.